-Lech is now one of the most popular holiday regions in the world.
-Hospitality, long-established customs and a tranquility maintained throughout the centuries attract guests from all over the globe to this El Dorado of the Alps, located some 1,450 to 2,450 metres above sea level.
+After all, Lech is deservedly now one of the most popular holiday regions in the world.
+Hospitality, long-established customs and tranquil charms maintained throughout the centuries attract guests from all over the globe to this El Dorado in the Alps, located some 1,450 to 2,450 metres above sea level.

 The completion of the Flexen Pass road around 1900 laid the foundation for this remarkable change, opening the door to the first tourists in sleepy Lech and launching what was to become a booming industry.
 The construction of the first surface lift in Austria further boosted the potential of the region.